South Korea to suspend construction of two nuclear reactors while decides fate

-SEOUL South Korea's government said on Tuesday it would suspend construction of two partially-completed nuclear reactors while it gathers public opinion on the facilities and decides whether they should be scrapped.
+SEOUL (Reuters) - South Korea's government said on Tuesday it would suspend construction of two partially-completed nuclear reactors while it gathers public opinion on the facilities and decides whether they should be scrapped.

 The government said in a statement that it would form a committee that would spend about three months deciding whether or not construction of the plants should continue.